Info Page

 Your treatment.
 We have only one treatment room.
 After your case history has been completed (based on your client confidentiality form), the practical side of your session begins.
 Your treatment is based on your main presenting complaint, which will determine your acupuncture point and herbal medicine prescriptions (if you are purchasing herbal medicine).

-The Massage component in your treatment is approximately 15 minutes.
-This may either be before, or after, the acupuncture.
+The Massage component in your treatment is 15 minutes.
+This is typically after the acupuncture.
 Hot stones, cupping and massage tools are usually employed to enhance the treatment.
 The massage medium used is organic coconut oil and beeswax.
-Healing oils such as arnica may also be utilised.

 How many acupuncture treatments should I require?
 This is an individual consideration depending on the nature of your condition - and more importantly - whether your presenting complaint is acute or chronic (long-term).
 For acute conditions, three sessions is usually the benchmark for clinical success, less if you are taking herbal medicine.
 Chronic conditions tend to take longer to heal as they are more complex and deep seated.
 Follow-up treatments are usually spaced weekly.